Alaricus/SecBO/README.md

 This project is licensed under the MIT License.

 ## TODO list:
-* 1. Need to avoid downloading if the data didn't fit.
-* 2. Need a warning for files with existing transparency.
+* 1. Need a warning for files with existing transparency.
-* 3. Need (maybe) to overwrite the existing file.
+* 2. Need (maybe) an option to overwrite the existing file.
-* 4. Need to display the image better, possibly as a thumbnail.
+* 3. Need to display the image better, possibly as a thumbnail.